- ICH GCP

 The specific objectives of this project are to:

-2. Establish causal evidence of the effectiveness of PCAP-1 in achieving other key goals: (a) Parent achieves and stays in recovery, (b) Parent accesses comprehensive services to meet needs to achieve and maintain a healthy family life, and (c) Subsequent substance-exposed pregnancies are prevented.
+- Establish causal evidence of the effectiveness of PCAP-1 in achieving other key goals: (a) Parent achieves and stays in recovery, (b) Parent accesses comprehensive services to meet needs to achieve and maintain a healthy family life

 In 2021, PCAP and a rigorous randomized controlled trial (RCT) testing the benefits of the program was implemented in Oklahoma.
 Two Oklahoma sites began enrolling clients in late 2022.
 Each site will enroll 100 participants, randomly assigned to the experimental groups: treatment and control (services as usual).
 The project proposed herein will complement the ongoing RCT but offers the important additional benefit of adapting and extending PCAP to a third study site and evaluating a one-year version of PCAP.
 This adaptation is important because client and case manager mindsets and priorities may be very different when faced with a one-year time frame rather than a three-year time frame.
 Furthermore, a one-year version of PCAP is more consistent with the Adoption and Safe Families Act timelines for permanency hearings to start to establish the permanency plan for a child in foster care.

-Using the recruitment strategies described above, 40 eligible people will be recruited into PCAP-1 at a third PCAP site.
+Using the recruitment strategies described above, 40 eligible people will be recruited into PCAP-1 from an additional PCAP site.
 The one-year intervention will take place over the three-year project period, with enrollment into PCAP-1 occurring on a rolling basis over the first two years of this study.
 Two case managers will each be assigned 20 PCAP-1 participants over the study period to avoid the n=1 confounding problem.

+The Self-Administered Survey (SAS) will capture outcome data about individuals in PCAP-1.
 The SAS was developed by the investigator team drawing primarily upon standardized scales and measures used in addictions research and related subfields that have solid psychometric properties.
 Many of these standardized scales and measures have also been found to be valid measures for use in diverse populations.
 The investigators took these studies into account when selecting our measures.
 Information from the SAS is secondary to our 3 main research objectives and questions.
 However, the research team is proposing to collect this information for the PCAP-1 evaluation as it broadens the outcomes examined, maximizes the research investment, and allows us to also report on important other outcomes in addictions research, as well as examine mechanisms of success.
-It also allows for a small focus on child development outcomes.
-The SAS elicits information from clients along several dimensions covering a wide range of client behavior metrics and social psychological concepts important for addiction research, including criminal justice involvement, additional adverse childhood experiences (ACEs) from an expanded ACEs instrument, social support, maternal attachment (antenatal and postnatal), mental health, self-esteem and self- efficacy, addiction beliefs, parenting practices, and parent/child experiences and child development.
+The SAS elicits information from clients along several dimensions covering a wide range of client behavior metrics and social psychological concepts important for addiction research, including criminal justice involvement, additional adverse childhood experiences (ACEs) from an expanded ACEs instrument, social support, mental health, self- efficacy, addiction beliefs, parenting practices, and parent/child experiences.
 These measures allow us to examine both predictors of success, as well as additional outcomes stemming from the intervention.
-The SAS will be administered to all study participants at baseline and at 12 months following baseline.
+The SAS will be administered to all study participants at baseline and at 12 and 18 months following baseline.

 Additionally, PCAP case managers will complete a standardized questionnaire regarding each of their clients (treated participants) at 6 and 12 months.
 These biannual case-manager reports characterize clients' substance use and SUD treatment; child custody and child welfare involvement; family planning and pregnancy; connection to services for client, child/ren, and other family members; housing; income and employment; education; and criminal justice involvement.
 Shorter monthly reports will document whether the client and index child were seen and, if not, efforts to reach the client; substance use and SUD treatment; and child custody and child welfare involvement.